abd-005/Green-Earth/README.md

 #### 1) What is the difference between var, let, and const?
+### Var:
+It's function and global scope, hoisted.
+It can be redeclared and reassigned

+### Let:
+It's block scope, hoisted but not initialized.
+It can't be redeclared but reassigned

+### Const:
+It's block scope, hoisted but not initialized.
+It can't be redeclared and reassigned

+2) Category Click → Tree Data
+On clicking a category: load trees of that category.

 #### 2) What is the difference between map(), forEach(), and filter()?

+### map():
+It Transforms each elemnet in an array and returns a new array

+### forEach():
+It executes a new function for each element without creating a new array

+### filter():
+It creates a new array with the elements meeting the requirements

 #### 3) What are arrow functions in ES6?

+A shorter way to declare a function. for example: **const add = (a, b) => a + b;** there's no need use return function in single line.

 #### 4) How does destructuring assignment work in ES6?

+By accessing the **values of an array** or the **properties of an object** with **a variable**

 #### 5) Explain template literals in ES6.
 How are they different from string concatenation?

+### template literals:
+It can embed variables, expressions within a string.
+I can create a  string with multiple lines without any extra tags or escaping from the string.
+Any valid javaScript can be in the string. for example:
+const name = "Fardin";
+const message = `Congrats, ${name}!
+You walked 10 km.
+You Unlocked a new Level.`;

+But if we want to write it using traditional string contac.
+It would like: const name = "Fardin";
+const message = "Congrats, + " " + name + " " + "You walked 10 km.\n" + "You unlocked a new level.";

+Template literals in ES6 made our lives easy.

 ## ⚙️ Functionalities